tdongsi/tdongsi.github.io/source/resume/index.markdown

   * DataEng support: Extended pie-cli to add Spark deployment functionality for Data Engineering.
     Laid out the framework so that Okehee/Liang can further contribute from DataEng side.
     Took consultation role for general Orca-Jenkins troubleshooting, advised DataEng team on general architecture of Jenkins in Kubernetes and their general migration journey to ACI Kube.
-  * Maintainer of Newspublisher-in-a-Pod: updated its deployment code to account for various migrations, SpringBoot upgrade.

-In what areas could you improve or develop?

-* Technical leadership.
-* More proficient on how services in News work together, through monthly on-calls.

-What goals would you like to establish for the coming year?

-* Migration of Apple News services from PIE Compute to ACI Kube.
-* Onboarding developers to ACI Kube.
-Add developer productivity tools.
 -->

 <!-- 2019